KARL

 KARL (105.1 FM) is a radio station broadcasting a Classic Country format in Marshall, Minnesota (licensed to Tracy).
 The station is currently owned by Linder Radio Group.
 It carries Westwood One's "Real Country" music format satellite network, but prior to May 2019, it carried Westwood One's "Hot Country" music format satellite network since its sign-on in 1994.

+KARL first signed on the air on July 19, 1994.
+The station began transitioning to older country music in May 2019.

+KARL is a member of the Linder Farm Network, which provides agricultural updates to the region's farming community.